2023 Wisconsin Biohealth Award Recipients Announced

 (MENAFN- iCrowdNewsWire) The Awards Celebrate Innovation and Excellence in Scientific and Business Achievement

-MADISON, Wis- BioForward Wisconsin is pleased to announce the recipients of the ninth annual Wisconsin Biohealth Awards, recognizing exceponal scienfic and business accomplishments within the state's thriving biohealth industry.
-These presgiawards honor individuals who connue to lead the charge in innovaon and success in Wisconsin's biohealth sector.
+MADISON, Wis- BioForward Wisconsin is pleased to announce the recipients of the ninth annual Wisconsin Biohealth Awards, recognizing exceptional scientific and business accomplishments within the state's thriving biohealth industry.
+These prestigiawards honor individuals who continue to lead the charge in innovation and success in Wisconsin's biohealth sector.
 They will be presented during this year's Wisconsin Biohealth Summit-an event that recognizes and celebrates the state's biohealth industry.

 Presented to: Dr. Thomas Grist – Professor and Chair, Department of Radiology, UW School of Medicine and Public Health

-Dr. Thomas M. Grist is a disnguished figure in the field of medical imaging.
-With a strong background in biomedical engineering (Marquete and GE HealthCare) and medicine, (MCW) he has made significant contribuons to the development and applicaon of MRI through his four decades of collaborave work in Wisconsin.
-Dr. Grist's eighteen years of leadership as Chair of the Department of Radiology at the University of Wisconsin–Madison has led to remarkable growth in research, educaon, and clinical pracce.
-His pioneering work and his commitment to translang imaging technologies into clinical applicaons have earned him numeraccolades and patents and resulted in several new Wisconsinbased companies.
+Dr. Thomas M. Grist is a distinguished figure in the field of medical imaging.
+With a strong background in biomedical engineering (Marquette and GE HealthCare) and medicine, (MCW) he has made significant contributions to the development and application of MRI through his four decades of collaborative work in Wisconsin.
+Dr. Grist's eighteen years of leadership as Chair of the Department of Radiology at the University of Wisconsin–Madison has led to remarkable growth in research, education, and clinical practice.
+His pioneering work and his commitment to translating imaging technologies into clinical applications have earned him numeraccolades and patents and resulted in several new Wisconsin-based companies.

 WISCONSIN BIOHEALTH BUSINESS ACHIEVEMENT AWARD